masqu3rad3/tik_manager4/docs/source/getting_started.rst

 Tik Manager comes with a set of predefined users, but it is recommended to add new users to the system.
 The default password for all users is `1234`.

+New users can be added from one of the following locations:

+`File Menu -> Add New User`

+`File Menu -> Settings -> Common -> Users Management`.

 .. note::